Skip to main content

 identifiersSee the Identifier Object Format aboveYes

-results_tokenHexadecimal string (length of 16) that will be used to retrieve the results of this request.Yes
+results_tokenHexadecimal string (length: 32) that will be used to retrieve the results of this request.Yes

 request_uuidThe request-specific UUID mapping to the Portal Ticket stored in DataGrail.Yes